 Compute resources of the Big Data Lab may not be used in a manner that would violate the Acceptable Use Guidelines, although some exceptions are made for educational and research purposes where expressly permitted.
 These exceptions apply for limited purposes in a controlled environment only.
 The following exceptions are explicitly permitted in designated lab facilities for the sole purpose of academic research, special projects, or coursework in connection with an applicable class (such as CSC 115/215) or authorized research project:

 - Hacking or attempting to circumvent security on another computer

 Why can’t I access my virtual machine from the Hofstra network?

-You need to use the VPN throughout the campus to access VMs in the Big Data Lab, except in Adams Hall, Weed Hall, Weller Hall, and C.V.
+You need to first connect to the VPN to access VMs in the Big Data Lab throughout the campus, except in Adams Hall, Weed Hall, Weller Hall, and C.V.
 Starr.
 Also, a VPN connection is needed to access VMs from any device connected to eduroam, even in one of the aforementioned buildings.